The best studio monitors for hip hop production lets you listen to and mix music in a way that’s faithful to the original recordings.

 - Tweeter tuning is on the shrill side

 6. PreSonus Eris-E3.5 Studio Monitors

-In this section, we bring you all the information you’ll need to help you find the ideal speakers for your home or studio.
+In this section, I bring you all the information you’ll need to help you find the ideal speakers for your home or studio.

-When picking out studio monitors, it pays to know the difference between the two major types— active and passive speaker monitors.
+As a hip hop producer, it pays to know the difference between the two major types of studio monitors — active and passive speaker monitors.